-- Many papers have studied (many very recently) the effect of "low rank" perturbations on the eigenstructure of matrices and (regular) pencils - from many different perspectives: generic, nongeneric, for several classes of structured matrices and pencils, etc. - Some names involved in this research area are: Baragaña, Batzke, De Terán, Dodig, D., Gernandt, Hörmander, Mehl, Mehrmann, Melin, Moro, Ran, Rodman, Roca, Trunk, Savchenko, Silva, Stošić, Wojtylak, Zaballa, - However, there are essentially no papers on the effect of "low rank" perturbations on the eigenstructure of matrix polynomials of given degree (for instance, quadratic polynomials), - which is a more difficult problem.

-- We think that such difficulty is related to the fact that for any fixed (low) rank the structure of the set of matrix polynomials that have (at most) that given rank and a certain bounded degree is not well understood. - The results in this talk are a first step in this direction.
+- Many papers have studied (many very recently) the effect of "low rank" perturbations on the eigenstructure of matrices, pencils of matrices and linear operators - from many different perspectives: generic, nongeneric, for several classes of structured matrices and pencils, etc. - Some names involved in this research area are: Azizov, Baragaña, Batzke, Behrndt, De Terán, Dodig, D., Gernandt, Hörmander, Leben, Marques de Sá, Martínez-Pería, Mehl, Mehrmann, Melin, Moro, Möws, Philipp, Ran, Roca, Rodman, Trunk, Savchenko, Silva, Stošić, Thompson, Winkler, Wojtylak, Zaballa, ... - However, there are essentially no papers on the effect of "low rank" perturbations on the complete eigenstructure of matrix polynomials of given degree, which is a more difficult problem. - We think that such difficulty is related to the fact that for any fixed (low) rank the structure of the set of matrix polynomials that have (at most) that given rank and a certain bounded degree is not well understood. - The results in this talk are a first step in this direction.

-- Many papers have studied (many very recently) the effect of "low rank" perturbations on the eigenstructure of matrices and (regular) pencils - from many different perspectives: generic, nongeneric, for several classes of structured matrices and pencils, etc. - Some names involved in this research area are: Baragaña, Batzke, De Terán, Dodig, D., Gernandt, Hörmander, Mehl, Mehrmann, Melin, Moro, Ran, Rodman, Roca, Trunk, Savchenko, Silva, Stošić, Wojtylak, Zaballa, ... - However, there are essentially no papers on the effect of "low rank" perturbations on the eigenstructure of matrix polynomials of given degree (for instance, quadratic polynomials), - which is a more difficult problem. - We think that such difficulty is related to the fact that for any fixed (low) rank the structure of the set of matrix polynomials that have (at most) that given rank and a certain bounded degree is not well understood. - The results in this talk are a first step in this direction.
+- Many papers have studied (many very recently) the effect of "low rank" perturbations on the eigenstructure of matrices, pencils of matrices and linear operators - from many different perspectives: generic, nongeneric, for several classes of structured matrices and pencils, etc. - Some names involved in this research area are: Azizov, Baragaña, Batzke, Behrndt, De Terán, Dodig, D., Gernandt, Hörmander, Leben, Marques de Sá, Martínez-Pería, Mehl, Mehrmann, Melin, Moro, Möws, Philipp, Ran, Roca, Rodman, Trunk, Savchenko, Silva, Stošić, Thompson, Winkler, Wojtylak, Zaballa, ... - However, there are essentially no papers on the effect of "low rank" perturbations on the complete eigenstructure of matrix polynomials of given degree, which is a more difficult problem. - We think that such difficulty is related to the fact that for any fixed (low) rank the structure of the set of matrix polynomials that have (at most) that given rank and a certain bounded degree is not well understood. - The results in this talk are a first step in this direction.

-- Many papers have studied (many very recently) the effect of "low rank" perturbations on the eigenstructure of matrices and (regular) pencils - from many different perspectives: generic, nongeneric, for several classes of structured matrices and pencils, etc. - Some names involved in this research area are: Baragaña, Batzke, De Terán, Dodig, D., Gernandt, Hörmander, Mehl, Mehrmann, Melin, Moro, Ran, Rodman, Roca, Trunk, Savchenko, Silva, Stošić, Wojtylak, Zaballa, ... - However, there are essentially no papers on the effect of "low rank" perturbations on the eigenstructure of matrix polynomials of given degree (for instance, quadratic polynomials), - which is a more difficult problem. - We think that such difficulty is related to the fact that for any fixed (low) rank the structure of the set of matrix polynomials that have (at most) that given rank and a certain bounded degree is not well understood. - The results in this talk are a first step in this direction.
+- Many papers have studied (many very recently) the effect of "low rank" perturbations on the eigenstructure of matrices, pencils of matrices and linear operators - from many different perspectives: generic, nongeneric, for several classes of structured matrices and pencils, etc. - Some names involved in this research area are: Azizov, Baragaña, Batzke, Behrndt, De Terán, Dodig, D., Gernandt, Hörmander, Leben, Marques de Sá, Martínez-Pería, Mehl, Mehrmann, Melin, Moro, Möws, Philipp, Ran, Roca, Rodman, Trunk, Savchenko, Silva, Stošić, Thompson, Winkler, Wojtylak, Zaballa, ... - However, there are essentially no papers on the effect of "low rank" perturbations on the complete eigenstructure of matrix polynomials of given degree, which is a more difficult problem. - We think that such difficulty is related to the fact that for any fixed (low) rank the structure of the set of matrix polynomials that have (at most) that given rank and a certain bounded degree is not well understood. - The results in this talk are a first step in this direction.